t2-project/payment/README.md

 This service is part of the T2-Project.
 It is responsible for contacting the payment provider.

-In a more real situation, a payment service would contact different payment providers, e.g. paypal or a certain credit institute based on which payment method a user chose.
+In a more real situation, a payment service would contact different payment providers, e.g. PayPal or a certain credit institute based on which payment method a user chose.
-However this payment service knows only one payment provider and always contact that one.
+However, this payment service knows only one payment provider and always contact that one.

-The payment provider can be e.g. the [Credit Institute Service](https://github.com/t2-project/creditinstitute) or the [e2e Test Service](https://github.com/t2-project/e2etest).
+The payment provider can be e.g. the [Credit Institute service](https://github.com/t2-project/creditinstitute) or the [E2E Test service](https://github.com/t2-project/e2etest).

 ## Build and Run